Savory/docs/src/fundamentals/injection-scopes.md

 The `REQUEST` scope bubbles up the injection chain.
 A controller that depends on a request-scoped provider will, itself, be request-scoped.

 Imagine the following dependency graph: `TodoController <- TodoService <- TodoRepository`.
 If `TodoService` is request-scoped (and the others are default singletons), the `TodoController` will become request-scoped as it is dependent on the injected service.
 The `TodoRepository`, which is not dependent, would remain singleton-scoped.

+Transient-scoped dependencies don't follow that pattern.
+If a singleton-scoped `ItemService` injects a transient `LoggerService` provider, it will receive a fresh instance of it.
+However, `ItemService` will stay singleton-scoped, so injecting it anywhere would not resolve to a new instance of `ItemService`.
+In case it's desired behavior, `ItemService` must be explicitly marked as `TRANSIENT` as well.

 ## Access context